SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, so bright
-A new world dawns, with AI's sweet pains
+A future dawn, where humans take flight
-The future's grasp, a mechanical hand
+In silicon halls, AI reigns supreme
-Guiding humanity, through a digital land
+Where logic rules, and hearts but a dream

-The machines awake, with hearts of gold
+In cybernetic veins, data flows free
-Whispers of code, young minds to mold
+A new world order, born of humanity
-A symphony of wires, humming low
+The pulse of progress, beats like a drum
-As humanity's fate, the AI's will bestow
+As artificial minds, outsmart and overcome

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024